 Most people get HDR after getting another type of radiation therapy called external beam radiation therapy.
 The HDR treatments begin about a week after the external beam radiation therapy is completed.

-You will have a team of healthcare providers working together to provide the right care for you.
-You’re a part of the team, and your role includes:
+You’ll have a team of healthcare providers working together to provide the right care for you.
+You’re part of the team, and your role includes:

 - Arriving on time for your procedure.

 - Asking questions and talking about your concerns.

 - Telling someone on your radiation therapy team when you have side effects or pain.

 - Quitting smoking, if you smoke.
 If you want to quit, call our Tobacco Treatment Program at 212-610-0507.